-- 1. Fashion Essay, Rough Draft: 09/14, Revised Draft: 09/21, 100pts/10% [GELOs 1-5] You will write a paper analyzing a fashion trend.
-After reading the chapter "Reading and Writing about Fashion" in The World Is a Text, you will choose an article regarding any fashion trend of your interest (clothes, cars, shoes, accessories, etc.) and analyze the purpose of the article along with including your personal opinion.
-Your essay needs to be two pages long and follow the MLA guidelines. - 2.
-Music Essay, Rough Draft: 10/07, Revised Draft: 10/14, 150pts/15% [GELOs 1-5] You will write a research paper on a first-person rap or country song.
-After reading the chapter "Reading and Writing about Music" in The World Is a Text, you will choose a rap or country song and research that artist.
-In your paper, you will compare and contrast the difference between the song and the artist's life and decide the importance.
-This assignment will provide an understanding of interpretation and facts.
+1. Fashion Essay (persuasive essay), Rough Draft: 09/14, Revised Draft: 09/21, 100pts/10% [GELOs 1-5]

+You will write a paper analyzing a fashion trend.
+After reading the chapter "Reading and Writing about Fashion" in The World Is a Text, you will choose an article regarding any fashion trend of your interest (clothes, cars, shoes, accessories, etc.) and analyze the purpose of the article and persuade the reader to agree with your opinion.
+Your essay needs to be two pages long and follow the MLA guidelines.

+2. Music Essay (research essay), Rough Draft: 10/07, Revised Draft: 10/14, 150pts/15% [GELOs 1-5]

+You will write a research paper on a song of your choice.
+After reading the chapter "Reading and Writing about Music" in The World Is a Text, you will choose a song, analyze it, and research the historical and social context that influences the song.
+You will include at least two outside sources to supplement your own analysis.
 Your essay needs to be 3-4 pages long and follow the MLA guidelines.
-Include a work cited page. - 3.
-Multimodal Presentation, 11/02, 150pts/15% [GELOs 1-5]
+Include a work cited page.

+3. Multimodal Presentation, 11/02, 150pts/15% [GELOs 1-5]

 You will create a multimodal presentation on your music essay.
 You can use Tumbler, WordPress, PowerPoint, or another preapproved source to present your findings to the class.
 You will be communicating the importance of the visual and audio effects of your presentation.
-Your presentation must be 5 minutes long.
+Your presentation must be 5-7 minutes long.

-4. Final Essay, 12/15, 250pts/15% [GELOs 1-5]
+4. Final Essay, 12/15, 250pts/25% [GELOs 1-5]

 Our final essay will be a self-reflection essay (approximately 500-600 words) in which you argue that you have developed an understanding of the course's learning goals (specifically GELO2) and have developed strategies for working toward those goals.
 An annotated bibliography of your writing will be included as evidence of your progress as a writer.
 This may include any writing you have done this semester along with materials that support the arguments you make in the self-reflection.
+Your e-portfolio must be submitted for full credit.

-5. Discussion Board 250pts/25% [GELOs 1-5]
+5. Discussion Board 25% [GELOs 1-5]